collegephysicsonline/Tutorial/Macbook-Python/4-Lists/README_lists.md

 # Introduction to Lists in Python

 In the previous sections, we discussed Python variables and data types, which are the building blocks of any Python program.
 Now, let's dive into one of the most versatile and commonly used data structures in Python: lists.
 A list is an ordered collection of items which can be of any data type.
 Lists are mutable, meaning that their elements can be changed after the list has been created.
-Introduction to Lists in Python

-Lists are one of the most versatile and commonly used data structures in Python.
-A list is an ordered collection of items which can be of any data type.
-Lists are mutable, meaning that their elements can be changed after the list has been created.

 ## Creating a List